Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 Bottom Line

-The med spa industry is one of the fastest-growing segments in US healthcare, with 62,000+ active locations and billions in annual spending.
+The med spa industry is one of the fastest-growing segments in US healthcare, with 64,976 active locations on Google Maps and billions in annual spending.
 For B2B companies with the right products and services, the opportunity is massive.

 But opportunity means nothing without access.

 A quality medical spa email list gets you in front of decision-makers who are actively spending money on equipment, software, supplies, and services.
-The key in 2026 is data freshness — static lists from six months ago simply don't cut it in an industry that's growing this fast.
+The key in 2026 is data freshness — static lists from six months ago simply don't cut it in an industry growing this fast.
+And now you know the number that actually matters: not 65,000 vanity contacts, but 39,665 with a real, usable email.